 In addition to reliability problems, transit routes are neither frequent enough nor stop in enough places to provide useful access to destinations.
 The current fixed routes operate year-round during the day but only connect and overlap at the Transit Hub; the Blue Route only serves the northwest area while the Red Route serves the southern half of Northfield.
 Therefore, people using transit either must plan trips carefully to make transfers or they may have to wait extended amounts of time for the next bus.
-For people who do not work 9-to-5 jobs, no service is available.
+Buses are not available before 6 a.m. or after 6 p.m., limiting the ability for second- and third-shift workers to use transit.

 The limited service discourages people from using transit and overly burdens households that rely on transit to get to daily destinations, exacting high costs in terms of time and convenience, as well as money.
-With major destinations located on extreme ends of the city - the hospital in the northwestern corner and major shopping destinations located in the southwestern quadrant of the city - transit trips to these destinations can be challenging for those living on opposite sides of the city.
+With major destinations located on extreme ends of the city-the hospital in the northwestern corner and major shopping destinations located in the southwestern quadrant of the city - transit trips to these destinations can be challenging for those living on opposite sides of the city.